yetanotherco/aligned_layer/README.md

 - `"<earnings_receiver_address>"`

 `"<ecdsa_key_store_location_path>"` and `"<bls_key_store_location_path>"` are the paths to your keys generated with the EigenLayer CLI, `"<operator_address>"` and `"<earnings_receiver_address>"` can be found in the `operator.yaml` file created in the EigenLayer registration process.

+Then create a .env file in `operator/docker/.env`.
+An example of the file can be found in `operator/docker/.env.example`.

 ### Deposit Strategy Tokens